 attribute.
 Notice that Notehub provides you with a lot of information, by default.
 In the next section, we’ll look at using transformations to customize what Notehub sends in a Route.

-Before you move on to adding a route to another external service, let's briefly explore using JSONata to transform the data Notehub sends to a Route.
 As mentioned above, Notehub provides a lot of information in each Route request.
-You may want to trim down what you send to your external service, or you might need to transform the payload to adhere to a format expected by that service.
+You may want to trim down what you send to the external service, or you might need to transform the payload to adhere to a format expected by that service.
 Either way, Notehub supports shaping the data sent to a Route using JSONata.

-Let’s try a simple query to the webhook.site route you created in the last section.
+Let's try a simple query to the webhook.site route created in the last section.

 In the JSONata expression text area, add the following query to select the temp and humidity from the body, create a location field that concatenates the